Hitting for the cycle: Double

-A double is a hit in which the batter reaches second base without being put out, and without the benefit of a fielding error.
-This scenario often occurs when a ball is hit into the gaps between the outfielders, or down the foul line on either side of the playing field.
-Tris Speaker is the all-time leader in doubles in MLB history, with 792, one of which was part of a cycle; Speaker accomplished the feat for the Boston Red Sox on June 9, 1912, against the St. Louis Browns.
+A double is a hit in which the batter reaches second base without being put out and without the benefit of a fielding error.
+This scenario often occurs when a ball is hit into the gaps between the outfielders or down the foul line on either side of the playing field.
+Tris Speaker is the all-time leader in doubles in MLB history with 792, one of which was part of a cycle; Speaker accomplished the feat for the Boston Red Sox on June 9, 1912, against the St. Louis Browns.
 Two of the other top five players in MLB history in doubles have hit for the cycle: Stan Musial (725 doubles; third all-time) completed the cycle on July 24, 1949; and Craig Biggio (668; fifth all-time) accomplished the feat on April 8, 2002.
 The single-season MLB leader is Earl Webb, the left-handed outfielder who hit 67 in 1931.

 Triple

-The triple, in which the batter reaches third base without being put out and without the benefit of a fielding error, is often called the "hardest part of the cycle" to complete.
+The triple, in which the batter reaches third base without being put out and without the benefit of a fielding error, is the "hardest part of a cycle" to complete.
 Triples are often hit to the same areas as doubles, but may require impressive speed by the runner.
 It is rare to see a player with slower-than-average running speed complete the cycle, but it has happened, such as when catcher Bengie Molina hit for the cycle on July 16, 2010; Molina described himself as "the [slowest] guy in baseball" earlier that season.
 The MLB all-time leader in triples is Sam Crawford, with 309; he never hit for the cycle.
 Of the top five players in MLB history in triples, two have hit for the cycle: Honus Wagner in 1912 and Roger Connor in 1890.
 Chief Wilson hit for the cycle in 1910, two years before he hit for a record 36 triples in a single season.